DiegoFraR/swe3313Project/Project Plan/Team Assignments.md

 * Record presentations for each part of the project

 ### And Finally, Everyone
-* Record part of presentation
+* Record part of final presentation
 * Manage time and risk